trafiklab/trafiklab.se/content/api/our-apis/resrobot-v21/timetables.md

 They offer significantly better performance as well, which translates into higher quota for end users.
 See more information in the [Trafiklab Realtime APIs section](../trafiklab-realtime-apis/).
 {{% /note %}}

-## What does this API provide?

-ResRobot Timetables provides a list of departures or arrivals at a given stop.
-Users can specify the stop, date, time, transport modes, ... .
-Realtime data is available for SL and Trafikverket (All train traffic including SJ, MTRX, .... except for Arlanda Express).

 ### Data format